noomerzx/vue-barcode-scanner/README.md

   sound: true, // default is false
   soundSrc: '/static/sound.wav', // default is blank
   sensitivity: 300, // default is 100
-  requiredAttr: true // default is false
+  requiredAttr: true, // default is false
-}
+  controlSequenceKeys: ['NumLock', 'Clear'] // default is null
+  // when a control key in this list is encountered in a scan sequence,
+  // it will be replaced with <VControlSequence> tags for easy string replacement }

 Vue.use(VueBarcodeScanner, options)